 We want the best and brightest students to fulfil their potential.
-To make law college accessible to everyone, LSAC Global is offering two scholarships for LSAT—IndiaTM test takers in 2020.
+To make law college accessible to everyone, LSAC Global offered two scholarships for LSAT—IndiaTM test takers in 2020.

-LSAC Global is awarding the LSAT—IndiaTM Topper Scholarship for the second consecutive year, while introducing a new opportunity, the Shamnad Basheer Access to Justice Scholarship.
+In 2020 LSAC Global awarded the LSAT—IndiaTM Topper Scholarship for the second consecutive year, while introducing a new opportunity, the Shamnad Basheer Access to Justice Scholarship.

 Shivansh Sinha and Shailja Beria